NoobToast/home-lab-documenation/setting-up-your-firewall.md

 <img width="512" height="636" alt="image" src="https://github.com/user-attachments/assets/52a5650b-907e-412f-a195-696d19de9d74" />

-That USB drive is reusable — you can use it to install pfSense on as many machines as you want.
+The USB drive is reusable — you can use it to install pfSense on as many machines as you want.

 ---